Mission: To be the go-to revenue development partner for the fastest growing and most innovative brands all over the world

-I worked at Revana (More than 3 years)
+I worked at Revana full-time (More than a year)

 Advice to Management

 Stop letting all your top talent go, pay them a competitive salary and they will make the programs so much more successful/profitable